 Number of Horse Trail River Crossings.
-Equestrian riders would continue to have access to the seven existing river crossings as well as nine additional river crossings in the Upper Current River area, six more than alternative B. The impacts would be similar to alternative B with the difference that alternative C would provide two additional river crossings in the Upper Current, a desirable experience, and boaters and floaters might be more likely to encounter equestrian riders, which would be an adverse impact for the boaters and floaters.
+Equestrian riders would continue to have access to the seven existing river crossings as well as nine additional river crossings in the Upper Current River area.
+The impacts would be similar to alternative B with the difference that alternative C would provide two additional river crossings in the Upper Current, a desirable experience, and boaters and floaters might be more likely to encounter equestrian riders, which would be an adverse impact for the boaters and floaters.